1mache/PPM-ray-tracer/README.md

 ## Acknowledgements
  - [RayTracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#positionablecamera/cameraviewinggeometry)\
-I made using this wonderful book as a guide, and even tho I made some changes and added multithreading for faster processing, the math/physics part of the rayTracing process was taken from the book.
+The project was made using this wonderful book as a guide, and even tho I made some changes and added multithreading for faster processing, the math/physics part of the rayTracing process was taken from the book.
  - [Premake5](https://github.com/premake/premake-core)\
 I put the premake exe file for windows in **premake/** for convenience.
 [Here](https://premake.github.io/download) you can download premake for other OS's.